flu-crew/smot/README.md

   Prune a tree to preserve only the tips with that match a pattern.

 Options:
-  -v, --invert-match  Keep all leafs NOT matching the pattern -P, --perl          Interpret the pattern as a regular expression -f, --file          Read patterns from a file instead of a set string --newick            Write output in simple newick format (tip colors and
+  -v, --invert-match  Keep all leaves NOT matching the pattern -P, --perl          Interpret the pattern as a regular expression -f, --file          Read patterns from a file instead of a set string --newick            Write output in simple newick format (tip colors and